Patocs Foundation

 Healthcare Systems Support: The foundation supports premier healthcare systems, with a particular emphasis on facilities serving smaller communities that may lack comprehensive medical services.

-Urgent Care and Primary Care Access: The family has demonstrated commitment to ensuring communities have access to convenient, high-quality urgent care services, as evidenced by the $4 million gift for the Pat and Scot Kaufman Healthcare Center on Marco Island.
+Urgent Care and Primary Care Access: The family has demonstrated commitment to ensuring communities have access to convenient, high-quality urgent care services, as evidenced by the $4 million gift for the Pat and Scot Kaufman Healthcare Centre on Marco Island.

 Known Grant Recipients

-While the foundation's complete grants list is not publicly available, known beneficiaries include:
+Whilst the foundation's complete grants list is not publicly available, known beneficiaries include:

 Governance and Leadership